 Again don’t skip this step it is really important.

-Spend a few minutes looking at your sentence and decide what your word for 2019 will be.
+Spend a few minutes looking at your sentence and decide what your word for the year will be.
 You don’t need to restrict yourself to a word you wrote in your sentence – it just needs to be a word that covers everything you wrote.
 It could be a noun (a word that describes what you want or how you want to feel) or it could be a verb (a word that describes what you are going to do).
 The word is personal to you and it has to have meaning to you.

 I found it really tricky to nail the single word so I highlighted some key words from my sentence (energise, abundance, time) and I used thesaurus.com to come up with ideas for my final word.

 So my word for this year is ‘Ease’

 This one word encapsulates taking back my creative time, sharing it with my clients and followers, while running my heart centred business delivering incredible personal value for my clients.
 Ease also represents being in flow with the universe, allowing time, help, money, fun etc come to me (ie not stressing about what I should be doing).
-This word also represents expanding my universal consciousness which is something I have decided is important for me to continue in 2019.
+This word also represents expanding my universal consciousness which is something I have decided is important for me to continue this year.

 I’m now going to print this word off and stick it all over the house, keep it in my wallet and have it on my screen saver.

 How did you get on finding your word?
-Do share I would love to hear what is in store for you in 2019 – how magical is this!!!
+Do share I would love to hear what is in store for your year – how magical is this!!!